Back to Blog

 "Know Where You're Starting"

-Most companies overestimate their AI readiness by about 300%.
-Before you touch a single AI tool, you need brutal honesty about where you actually stand.
+Most companies overestimate their AI readiness significantly.
+Before touching a single AI tool, brutal honesty about current capabilities is essential.

 What You're Actually Doing: